ralsei38/wifi_cracker/README.md

 - [EAPol](https://networklessons.com/cisco/ccnp-encor-350-401/eapol-extensible-authentication-protocol-over-lan)
 - https://www.wifi-professionals.com/2019/01/4-way-handshake

-A 4-way handhsake happens between:
-- a client called a supplicant
-- an AP called an authenticator
+802.11i security norm which define 3 types of authentication mechanism:
+- authentication using 802.1X and EOP (port based authentication)
+- Authentication using the AES algorithm

+**In both cases the transport protocol in use is EAP (Extensible Authentication Protocol)**

+Once authenticated both the client and the access point know the **Pairwise Master Key** (description below).

+From there, a **4-way handhsake** happens between a client (supplicant) and an AP (authenticator).
-To generate an encryption key, and encrypt communications.
+To generate a Private Transient Key, and encrypt communications using it.

-The Private Transient Key, is the "final key", used between a client & an AP to encrypt communication.
-This key different accros each communication.
+?The PMK is a temporary key?
+!it is not used to encrypt coms !

 ```
 PTK = PRF (PMK + Anonce + SNonce + Mac (AA)+ Mac (SA))
 ```